English Lavender, the queenly lavender of old

 • It has a low flammability and low risk of catching fire.

-• This means they are suitable for planting even in building fire protection buffer zones.
+• This means English lavender is safe for planting in fire protection buffer zones.

 Pests and diseases on English lavender

 Disease is the only challenge when caring for Lavandula angustifolia.
-Although its flowers feed butterflies like large white, you won’t see any caterpillars chewing on its leaves.
+Although its flowers are food for butterflies like large white, you won’t see any caterpillars chewing on its leaves.

 Root rot